haacked/haacked.com/_posts/archived/2004-12-09-and-you-thought-your-commute-was-harrowing-live-from-baghdad.aspx.markdown

 ---
 layout: post
-title: "And You Thought Your Commute Was Harrowing.
-Live From Baghdad..."
+title: And You Thought Your Commute Was Harrowing.
+Live From Baghdad...
 date: 2004-12-09 -0800
 comments: true
 disqus_identifier: 1727
 categories: []
+redirect_from: "/archive/2004/12/08/and-you-thought-your-commute-was-harrowing-live-from-baghdad.aspx/"
 ---

 My neighbor Chris blogs about the harrowing "[commute](http://serjak.blogspot.com/2004/12/commute.html)" from the Baghdad airport to the Green Zone.